HMC Projects in Central and Eastern Europe

-HMC Projects in Central and Eastern Europe is a registered charity and a company limited by guarantee operating from UK.
+HMC Projects in Central and Eastern Europe is a registered charity and a company limited by guarantee operating from the UK.
 It offers opportunities for students and teachers from 14 Central and Eastern European countries to respectively either study or teach in a British private school for an academic year.

 History

 Call to Action by Robin Schlich

 In the spring 1992 Conference & Common Room an article was published about schools forging individual links with countries in Central and Eastern Europe.
 This inspired Robin Schlich to call for a formation of a committee, so no countries would go under- or over-represented.
 On 5 October 1992 the first meeting of the committee was held in HMC offices in Leicester, with Roger Wicks as the chairman and Robin Schlich as the secretary.
 Also, in that September the first two students from Czechoslovakia came to the UK.

 First alumni

 In September 1993 the first official HMC scholars came to United Kingdom as part of the students' scholarship scheme.
 In that year students came from seven countries: Bulgaria, Czech Republic, Hungary, Latvia, Lithuania, Romania and Slovakia.
 In 1994 Croatia, Macedonia, Moldova, Mongolia, Poland and Yugoslavia followed.
 Rest of the countries have joined during the following years.